At a glance

 - January - December

-On this 8-day Mississippi Delta Explorer Mississippi River cruise aboard the 386-guest Viking Mississippi, discover Darrow, the gateway to the grand homes of the Lower Mississippi, and explore the fascinating towns along the banks of the Mississippi that preserve the memory of the American South’s early history.
-Learn about Natchez’s French and Acadian heritage and pay your respects at the Vicksburg battlefield.
-Savor delicious Cajun and Creole cuisine, as well as Memphis’s famous barbecue, as you celebrate musical legends in the birthplace of rock ’n’ roll.
+Embark on an 8-day journey aboard the 386-guest Viking Mississippi on the Mississippi Delta Explorer cruise.
+Discover Darrow, the gateway to the grand estates of the Lower Mississippi, and explore charming towns along the river that preserve the early history of the American South.
+Learn about Natchez’s French and Acadian roots, and pay tribute at the Vicksburg battlefield.
+Enjoy the flavors of Cajun and Creole cuisine, along with Memphis’s famous barbecue, while celebrating musical legends in the birthplace of rock ’n’ roll.

-Viking reveals America’s diverse landscapes and fascinating history on unforgettable river, ocean and expedition journeys.
+Viking offers an unforgettable way to explore America’s diverse landscapes and rich history through river, ocean, and expedition cruises.

-Stretching for 2,350 miles down the United States, from Minnesota’s Lake Itasca to the Gulf of Mexico, our new cruises on the “Mighty Mississippi” offer a different type of cross-country journey for the curious explorer—one that allows you to be immersed in American history and culture.
+Stretching 2,350 miles from Minnesota’s Lake Itasca to the Gulf of Mexico, our new Mississippi River cruises provide a unique cross-country adventure for curious travelers, immersing you in American culture and history.

-Step on board the newest and most modern ship on the Mississippi with all outside staterooms, private verandas, spacious public areas and our signature, clean Scandinavian design, reimagined for the Mississippi River.
+Step aboard the newest and most modern ship on the Mississippi, featuring all outside staterooms, private verandas, spacious public areas, and our signature clean Scandinavian design, thoughtfully reimagined for river cruising.

 Mississippi Delta Explorer Details